-Capital conservation buffer
+- Capital conservation buffer

-Countercyclical capital buffer
+- Countercyclical capital buffer

-Buffer for global systemically important institutions
+- Buffer for global systemically important institutions

-Buffer for domestic systemically important institutions
+- Buffer for domestic systemically important institutions

 Capital conservation buffer (section 10c of the Banking Act)

 The capital conservation buffer (CCB) is intended to improve banks’ general loss-absorbing capacity.
-It is being phased in gradually, starting from 1 January 2016 (see figure 1).
-The target level is 2.5% of an institution’s risk-weighted assets (pursuant to article 92(3) of the CRR).
+Its level is set at 2.5% of an institution’s risk-weighted assets (pursuant to Article 92(3) of the Capital Requirements Regulation (CRR)).